-Since 2006, Dr Karen Finch OBE has been Honorary President of the Knitting History Forum.
+From 2006 to 2018, Dr Karen Finch (OBE, D.Litt, FIIC, FRSA) was Honorary President of the Knitting History Forum.
 As textile conservator and specialist, Dr Finchโs warm personality and depth of knowledge enlivened early meetings.
 She delivered a paper on Needle Knitting in 1996 and spoke again in 2006 on archaeological finds from Copenhagen.
-Kirstie Buckland, a founding KHF member and herself an authority on early knitting, visited Karen at her home earlier this summer:
+Kirstie Buckland, a founding KHF member and herself an authority on early knitting, visited Karen at her home in summer 2015:

 Karen Finch was born to a farming family in Denmark in 1921.
 She trained as a weaver and textile specialist, then married Norman Finch and moved to England in 1945.
 Here she quickly established her authority through the Royal School of Needlework and the V&A, voicing her concern about the lack of proper scientific conservation methods for vulnerable textiles.
 She began holding training classes for conservators in their beautiful house in Ealing but these classes quickly outgrew the house and in 1975 premises in Hampton Court Palace were secured for this purpose and the Textile Conservation Centre (TCC) took shape, culminating in purpose-built studios being attached to Winchester School of Art.